nishanthsudhaharan29/Azure-End-to-End-Data-Engineering-Pipeline-Data-Modeling-Automation-and-Reporting/README.md

 - Make informed business and marketing decisions
 - Reduce manual reporting via automation

-By structuring the data transformation in layers and standardizing formats, the data becomes highly usable and trustworthy, enabling real-time analysis through Power BI.
+By structuring the data transformation in layers and standardizing formats, the data becomes highly usable and trustworthy, enabling real-time analysis through Power BI or any analytical platforms.

 ---